 - Change Kitchen, Bath, & Closet Hardware: Just be sure to keep the bag of old hardware to trade out when it’s time to move.

 - Ditch the Rental Blinds: Pull vertical blinds to the side and horizontal ones all the way up, and instead go for curtains or drapes.
-If you aren’t allowed to install them, use this rental curtain trick.
+If you aren’t allowed to install them, use this rental curtain trick and check out this post to make your own no-sew blackout curtains.

 - Buy some plants or succulents (or make our faux succulent planter!)